2025 Betfred Oaks: runner-by-runner guide and ante-post tip

 That form does not look overly strong, and none of Aidan O’Brien’s eight previous winners of the Chester trial have gone on to claim Betfred Oaks glory , although 2018 runner-up Forever Together did go one better at Epsom.

 It did, however, prove she will stay the Betfred Oaks trip, and she does not appear ground dependant.
-She is set to be one of three contenders for O’Brien, and it is perhaps wise to believe one of her stablemates may hold stronger claims.
+She is one of three contenders for O’Brien, and although it was perhaps wise to believe one of her stablemates held stronger claims based on the ante-post betting, the booking of Ryan Moore is a major positive, and signal there is an awful lot more to come from Minnie Hauk who is now the clear second favourite.

 6. QILIN QUEEN